|Nutrition Facts (per serving)|

 |Total Sugars 4g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In this easy recipe, boneless chicken is slow cooked to perfection in the slow cooker along with potatoes and carrots.
+In this easy recipe, boneless chicken is slow-cooked to perfection along with potatoes and carrots.
 Condensed soup makes this chicken an easy preparation, and the onion soup mix flavors it nicely.
-The recipe calls for chicken breast halves, but chicken tenders or boneless chicken thighs would be excellent in the dish, too.
-Or use a combination of both.
+The recipe calls for chicken breast halves, but chicken tenders or boneless chicken thighs would be excellent in the dish, too—or use a combination.
 Browning the chicken breasts before they're added to the slow cooker adds flavor, but go ahead and skip that step if you're short on time.

 The condensed cream of chicken soup helps keep the sauce thick and creamy, and it adds flavor.
 Cream of chicken with herbs, cream of celery soup, or cream of mushroom soup can be used in the recipe as well.

 Feel free to add extra sliced onions to the slow cooker along with the potatoes, or add some fresh chopped parsley near the end of the cooking time.
 Sliced fresh mushrooms would also be excellent in the dish.
 Thawed frozen vegetables (e.g., frozen green beans, peas, mixed vegetables) can be added to the pot about 30 minutes before the dish is done.